 (c) Property management records.
 Property management records of real and personal property transactions must be retained for three years from the date of disposition, replacement, or transfer.

 (d) Litigation, audit exceptions and claims.
-Records pertaining to any litigation, audit exceptions or claims requiring management systems data must be retained until the action has been completed.
+Records pertaining to any litigation, audit exceptions or claims requiring management systems data must be retained until the action and all appeals has been completed.

 LIMITATION OF COSTS